LEADING OFF: Opening day! Guardians debut, Ohtani and Braves

 Cubs veteran Kyle Hendricks is set to deliver the first pitch of the season against Corbin Burnes and Milwaukee at Wrigley Field just past 2:20 p.m.
 EDT, the first of seven games still on the calendar amid rainy forecasts across the country.

-Gerrit Cole and the Yankees had been set to start the season at home against the rival Red Sox, but New York announced Wednesday that the game was postponed.
+Gerrit Cole and the Yankees had been set to start the season at home against the rival Red Sox, but New York announced Wednesday that the game was postponed with inclement weather in the forecast.
 Same for the Twins and their opener against visiting Seattle.

 WELCOME TO THE SHOW